-Let’s finish going over the most common errors companies make when creating a digital product.
+Let’s go over the most common errors companies make when creating a digital product.

 They develop a product that they think they need

 Many companies will see a digital product that competitors have and automatically assume that they need to develop it as well, without assessing their own situation.

 CRPs, CRMs and e-commerce products often fall into this line of thinking as they try to “keep up with the Jones.

 To all of you, we recommend that you take a step back and assess WHY you need the product.
 What are you going to fix for your users by launching it?
 Just because the competition has it doesn’t mean that your situation is similar to theirs.

 Also, before jumping on the bandwagon, go forth and use the tools you’re thinking about creating to see if they’ll be of value.
 This way, you’ll see firsthand if it’s worth building or buying a license for.